 The owners of the Oakdale Bicycle Shop may have changed, but the main featured item is still bicycles.
 Dave Enz took over the shop on Oct.
 1 and has plans to do some renovations.
 Ed Battisfore is the store manager and Andre Hummer is the head mechanic.
 Enz commented that all three of them have worked together for many years.
 The Oakdale Bicycle Shop is at 445 E. F St., Oakdale, and the hours of operation are Mondays, Tuesdays, Wednesdays and Fridays from 9:30 a.m. to 6:30 p.m.; on Thursdays from 9:30 a.m. to ...

 Connie and Mel Sanguinetti have been the friendly faces greeting customers in the Oakdale Bicycle Shop for 36 years but the husband and wife team have decided the time is right to retire and have recently sold the shop to another bicycle enthusiast.

 Hunger stimulating aromas filled the air with the buzz of voices inside the Gene Bianchi Community Center for the fourth annual Taste of Oakdale hosted by the Oakdale Chamber of Commerce on Tuesday evening, Aug 28.

 September 05, 2012|

-This week's business to be featured in the Leader's newest community-centric "A Business Minute" is Sonia's Pet Sitting, which is owned by Sonia Felton.
-Get to know what makes Oakdale businesses special.
-Answers submitted by Sonia Felton.
+This week's business to be featured in the Leader's newest community-centric "A Business Minute" is Electric Beach and Skin Biz, which is owned by Roxanne Razo.
+Get to know what makes Oakdale business special.
+Answers submitted by Roxanne Razo.